fleetdm/fleet/docs/2-Deployment/2-Configuration.md

 #### What are the options?

 Note that all option names can be converted consistently from flag name to environment variable and visa-versa.
-For example, the `--mysql_address` flag would be the `KOLIDE_MYSQL_ADDRESS`.
+For example, the `--mysql_address` flag would be the `FLEET_MYSQL_ADDRESS`.
 Further, specifying the `mysql_address` option in the config would follow the pattern:

 ```
 mysql: